 Just over a month after the New York launch of the Samsung Galaxy S4, Samsung brought the new flagship handset to London, and we’ve had another play with it.
 It has a larger screen and faster processor than the previous model, as well as some innovative new features, so could well be the ultimate smartphone when it's launched on April 27th.

-The phone has more power and more up-to-date features than the iPhone 5 and pre-empts the upcoming iPhone 5S.
+The phone has more power and more up-to-date features than the

 FIRST IMPRESSIONS

-The first thing to note is that the Galaxy S4 looks similar to the Samsung Galaxy S3, and builds on that phone's looks.
+Samsung Galaxy S3, and builds on that phone's looks.
 The Galaxy S4 is a little bigger, thanks to its 4.99in screen, but not as much as you might think: at 136.6x69.8x7.9mm, it's roughly as wide as the S3, but around 5mm longer, and around 1mm slimmer.
 The phone is also 10g lighter than the Galaxy S3.

 The result is the Galaxy S4 feels good in the hand and every bit as comfortable to hold as the S3.
-It's certainly not us unwieldy as the Samsung Galaxy Note 2.
+It's certainly not us unwieldy as the

 We love the thin screen bezel, which makes it look as if the screen is pouring off the edge of the phone.
 The air gap between the screen and the touch digitiser is absolutely tiny, too, which makes it feel almost as if you're touching the colourful interface rather than the glass on top of it.